There Is No Therapy Without Justice

 Our Activism

-Activism is central to the work of Black Psychotherapy.
 Alongside our clinical and educational work, we engage in advocacy and collective organising to challenge the structural conditions that shape mental health and wellbeing for Global Majority communities.
 Through research, community conversations, events and partnerships with grassroots organisations, we contribute to wider movements for justice, health equity, and systemic change.

 Our activism is grounded in the belief that mental health cannot be separated from the social, political and historical forces that shape people’s lives.

-Justice In Therapy: Decolonising The Curriculum
+Justice In Therapy: Decolonising the Curriculum

 What must be dismantled to decolonise therapy training?
 Join the 5th Justice in Therapy conference, on 25th April, exploring justice in education.
 Counselling and psychotherapy training in the UK is increasingly being asked to reckon with its colonial inheritance, Eurocentric canon, and the impact of structural injustice within therapeutic education.